Thursday July 5, 2018 - Friday July 6, 2018

 Social Mobility, industrial and skills strategies, post-Brexit: What role can employer engagement and technical education play?

-The two day event, with support from the Department for Business, Energy and Industrial Strategy, the Careers and Enterprise Company, and the Commercial Education Trust, will focus on employer engagement in education and training and how it relates to the Government’s plans for social mobility improvement, the implementation of its Industrial Strategy and improving the flow of skills into the labour market post Brexit.
+The two day event, with support from the Department for Business, Energy and Industrial Strategy, the Careers and Enterprise Company, and the Commercial Education Trust, focused on employer engagement in education and training and how it relates to the Government’s plans for social mobility improvement, the implementation of its Industrial Strategy and improving the flow of skills into the labour market post Brexit.
 In this context it is more important than ever for UK to grow its own skills, close the gap between education and employment, improve careers advice, expand employer engagement to underpin industrial strategy and tackle inequalities/drive social mobility.

 For further event information visit the Education and Employers website.